mlund/particletracking/README.md

-# particletracking
+# Particle Tracking

-Notebook for analysing trajectories from mechanical particle simulator
+Notebook for analysing trajectories from mechanical particle simulator using image analysis.